 The Primary Adventist Claim

 In order for their 1844 doctrine to stand, they must be correct around their understanding of this part of scripture.
+In the February 25, 2020 Sabbath School Quarterly, titled The Cleansing of the Sanctuary, the SDA Church writes:

 The earthly sanctuary was modeled after its heavenly counterpart and served to illustrate the broad contours of the plan of salvation.
 Every day, sinners brought their sacrifices to the sanctuary, where the people were forgiven their confessed sins as the sins were, in a sense, transferred to the sanctuary.
 As a result, the sanctuary became contaminated.
 Therefore, a periodic process of purification was needed in order to cleanse the sanctuary from the sins recorded therein.
 It was called the Day of Atonement and took place once a year (see Leviticus 16).